UAlbanyArchives/spe_website/README.md

 # Website for M.E.
-Grenander Department of Speciel Collections & Archives
+Grenander Department of Special Collections & Archives

-This is a Jekyll 4 wrapper website availible at [https://archives.albany.edu/](https://archives.albany.edu/).
+This is a Jekyll 4 wrapper website available at [https://archives.albany.edu/](https://archives.albany.edu/).

 ## Development